 Italy Country Report

-Following lengthy coalition talks, the far-right League (Lega) and the populist Five Star Movement (M5S) formed a government in June.
-Their political programme will centre on a fiscal stimulus through tax cuts and increased welfare spending, and a tougher stance on migration.
-It is unlikely that the M5S-Lega coalition will deliberately pursue an exit from the single currency.
-The government’s stance on fiscal policy, immigration, and foreign policy, with both Lega and M5S advocating lifting sanctions against Russia, will likely push Italy towards a collision course with the European Union.
+Following lengthy coalition talks, the far-right League (Lega) and the populist Five Star Movement (Movimento 5 Stelle: M5S) formed a government in June 2018.
+Their political programme centres on fiscal stimulus through tax cuts and increased welfare spending, and a tougher stance on migration.
+It is unlikely that the M5S-Lega coalition will deliberately pursue an exit from the eurozone.
+The government’s stance on fiscal policy, immigration, and foreign policy, with both Lega and M5S advocating lifting sanctions against Russia, has pushed Italy onto a collision course with the EU, which has rejected the country’s proposed 2019 budget.

 Political polarisation and large-scale immigration has contributed to a growing number of far-right rallies and leftist counter-protests across the country, often resulting in violence between protesters and police.
-These protests increased in number and intensity in the run-up to the 4 March general election, concentrated in large cities such as the capital Rome, Milan, and Palermo.
-Italy's underlying problem with immigration and high youth unemployment suggests such protests will continue to be commonplace in the foreseeable future.
+These protests are poised to continue amid growing anti-immigrant rhetoric by the ruling far-right Lega party, especially in large cities such as the capital Rome, Milan, and Palermo.

 Vaccinations required to enter the country